bruno-bahr/application/README.md

 ![del_correct_id](https://github.com/bruno-bahr/application/assets/119742729/ae20c744-13bb-4f27-baa0-5b3ad3f6e924)

-- By clicking on the continue button, the user is redirected to delete area where they can remove the employee from the database.
+- By clicking on the continue button, the user is redirected to the delete area where they can remove the employee from the database.

 ![del_employee](https://github.com/bruno-bahr/application/assets/119742729/cc63ba40-14a1-4b6a-99a0-5a34a4bee7ee)

-- All screen contain a home button, if the user wishes to return to the main screen.
+- All screens contain a home button, in case the user wishes to return to the main screen.

 - To finish the session, the user must click on the button logout found on the the main screen.
-- This the message they will get after logging out.
+- This the message one gets after logging out.

 ![logout](https://github.com/bruno-bahr/application/assets/119742729/c48fb199-0fe8-4d15-b0e0-d6448fda2168)